coredns/coredns.io/content/plugins/kubernetes.md

 until it can connect to the Kubernetes API and synchronize all object watches.
 If this cannot happen within 5 seconds, then CoreDNS will start serving DNS while the *kubernetes* plugin continues to try to connect and synchronize all object watches.
 CoreDNS will answer SERVFAIL to any request made for a Kubernetes record that has not yet been synchronized.
+You can also determine how long to wait by specifying `startup_timeout`.

 ## Monitoring Kubernetes Endpoints